HrbrIO/harbor-docs/docs/quick-start-guide.md

 const APP_VERSION_ID = 'io.hrbr.helloapp:1.0.0';

-// You also need to have a beacon registered to your app in order for Harbor to accept the post.
+// You also need to have a beacon registered to your app in order for Hrbr to accept the post.
 Beacons have a
 // beaconVersionId which follows the same convention as the appVersionId, above.
 Let's use: io.hrbr.howdybeacon:1.0.0.

 // You will need to add this beacon to your app by going to the app details page on the website, then clicking + BEACON.